dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

   Installing Authorization via Dell CSM Operator
 ---

+{{% pageinfo color="primary" %}}
+The CSM Authorization karavictl CLI is no longer actively maintained or supported.
+It will be deprecated in CSM 1.9.
+{{% /pageinfo %}}

 ## Install CSM Authorization via Dell CSM Operator

 The CSM Authorization module for supported Dell CSI Drivers can be installed via the Dell CSM Operator.